sobhonium/Bone_technical_task/README.md

 Computes emotion scores for each message.
 For this, `text2emotion` is used which automatically calculates the following emotions in text:
 <pre>emotion_cols = ['Happy', 'Angry', 'Surprise', 'Sad', 'Fear']</pre>

+### Conversation Taggings:
+An ability that overcome the limitation of `text2emotion` since it can allow you specify the tags and sentimisent for yourself (customized).

 # Potential Issues

 - The `text2emotion` package relies on an older version of the `emoji` library, where `emoji.UNICODE_EMOJI` or `emoji.EMOJI_DATA` was available.
 In more recent versions (from `emoji>=2.0.0`), these internal data structures were moved or removed.
 If you run into errors, you need to replace   `emoji.UNICODE_EMOJI` with `emoji.EMOJI_DATA` in